-Another more Apollonian observer might consider this riffled reality unsettling, perhaps even discomfiting.
+Another more Apollonian observer might consider this riffled reality discomfiting, unsettling.
 But wonder wells within me when grandfatherly glass slumps and swirls.
 It’s like a watercolor.
 An impressionist painting.
 A mirage.
 It invites the viewer’s curiosity and creativity to complete the image.
 To co-create the illusion.

 Wavy window glass,

 The image appeared more playful in small format on my phone.
 More watery.
 Less geometric, the grid of the screen secondary to the semicircular whirl of once molten glass.
 But, akin to the impetus for this post, the discrepancy between smartphone and desktop images can be surprising and unpredictable.
 So rather than retracting the coupling of my “Wavy Window Glass Haiku” with a pic poorly illustrative of the idea I’d wished to convey, I’ll tease it bit further here.
 I’ll try to dilate the notion enough to demonstrate the relevance to Rosslyn Redux.

 Wavy Window Glass Muse

 From my earliest encounters with this property, Rosslyn emerged as something more than the name of a few old buildings on an historic waterfront.
 Rosslyn loomed larger than bricks and mortar and slate and sagging floors.
 Rosslyn was a real and overarching character — an anthropomorphic entity akin to a living, breathing human being — that both Susan and I both recognized and admired.

 But you know what?
 She did.
 Rosslyn seduced us.